tenfourty/SwiftFist-design/README.md

 SwiftFist-design
 ================
 SwiftFist is a Backend-as-a-Service, designed to run in any Java Servlet container.
-This covers standalone containers such as:

-* JBoss AS/WildFly
-* Apache Tomcat
-* Jetty
-* ... etc

-as well as hosted services such as:

-* Amazon Beanstalk
-* Red Hat OpenShift
-* Google AppEngine
-* ... etc

 ## Features
 The following features will be made available to an end-user/application developer accessing the SwiftFist website: